QwikDev/qwik/README.md

 ## Getting Started

+- Visit [StackBlitz](https://stackblitz.com/edit/qwik-todo-demo) for a simple demo you can play with.
 - Visit [integration](./integration) folder for guided tours of Qwik to learn how it works.
 - Understand the difference between [resumable and replayable](./docs/RESUMABLE.md) applications.
 - Learn about Qwik's high level [mental model](./docs/MENTAL_MODEL.md).